kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 > **Note**: To learn more, read through Twitter's documentation page on Twitter Cards [dev.twitter.com/cards/mobile](http://bit.ly/1REZOkC) as well as Facebook's App Links documentation [applinks.org](http://applinks.org).

 Since you don't have the privileges to deploy code to `rwdevcon.com` (sorry, Ray's kind of picky about things like that), you won't be able to see your changes in action.
-However, you can see how it's supposed to work using the RWDevCon app from the App Store.

-Use mobile Safari to load <http://www.rwdevcon.com/videos/talk-jake-gundersen-opportunity.html>.
+However, you can see how it's supposed to look like if you used mobile Safari to load <http://www.rwdevcon.com/videos/talk-jake-gundersen-opportunity.html>.
 That's the video for Jake Gundersen's 2015 talk titled "Opportunity".
-The top of the web page should look like this:
+The top of the web page would look like this:

 ![bordered height=30%](/images/10-app-banner-2.png)